 If you go for perfection, you’ll be shooting your video all day long.
 Give yourself a half-hour max to get your one “keeper”.
 After half that amount of time (six or eight takes) you will likely have more than one great video take to choose from: choose one.

 LAKE STEWARDS COLLAGE BONUS CLIP!!

 Once you have successfully recorded your up-to-one-minute selfie, we urge you hit the record button just one more time for what we are calling your “bonus clip.”
 Simply look into the camera and bring your passion for your work to the following proclamation, “We are the Lake Stewards of Maine.”
 These clips will be woven together by our friend and lake videography guru Steve Underwood, to create the grand finale of this celebratory video!

 Once you have recorded your videos, you can upload them immediately after filling out this form:

 Our webinars series in 2020 was such a hit that we have decided to have one again this summer in celebration of our 50th anniversary!
 More information and registration links can be found on the 2021 Summer Webinar Series page.
 Some of our featured speakers are Dr. Rachel Hovel, Tracy Hart, and Jeremy Deeds.

 50th Year Commemorative Clothing

 Join in the celebration!
-LSM’s 50th year commemorative shirts can be purchased HERE.
-There are 7 styles of shirts/sweatshirts and several color and size options.
-The last day to order is June 30th.
-Orders will be mailed between July 9-20th.
+LSM’s 50th year commemorative shirts were a hit and many were sold.
+Unfortunately, this campaign for the shirts has ended.
+If there is sufficient interest, we could begin another campaign (email firstname.lastname@example.org).
+There were 7 styles of shirts/sweatshirts and several color and size options to choose from.
+If you were one of the lucky ones to get a shirt, your order will be mailed between July 9-20th.
 All profits benefit Lake Stewards of Maine!
+Thank you!

 50th Anniversary Matching Fund